chiararcasale/Bridging-the-Sim-to-Real-Gap-with-Domain-Randomization/README.md

 # Bridging the Sim to Real Gap with Domain Randomization
-This repository contains the code for the Reinforcement Learning project in the MLDL course at PoliTO. \
+This repository contains the code for the Reinforcement Learning project in the Machine learning and Deep learning course at PoliTO. \
 The project is explained in more details inside the project report.

 ### Contributors